Want to swap your two wheels for four? If you’re thinking about hitting the Dutch roads, read our complete guide to buying a car in the Netherlands.

 It can also make a difference whether you’re buying from a dealer or an individual.
 A dealer may have profit as their greatest motive, but they also build up a reputation with their customers over time, so you can find out more information about their history of sales.

-Marktplaats, the Netherlands’ online marketplace like eBay, is a favourite among Dutch locals for everything under the sun including cars, so you may be able to find a good deal – but prepare to be confronted with trying to assess the car’s state, negotiating with the owner over the price, and solving the administrative matters on your own.
+Marktplaats, the Dutch online marketplace, is a favorite among locals for everything under the sun including cars.
+You may find a good deal – but prepare to be confronted with trying to assess the car’s state, negotiating with the owner over the price, and solving the administrative matters on your own.

 All told, it’s a bit of legwork to figure out the best option for buying a car in the Netherlands, but considering the price tag, that’s not really a surprise, and thankfully there are services like Bynco that smooth out the process.
 Do your homework, consider the trade-offs between trust and price, make a choice and you’ll be riding these flat roads in no time.